 DIG is a one of the best emulator frontends for Android devices.
-DIG makes categorizing your video game emulators and ROMs easy provides and attractive.
-And thanks to a recent update, DIG now supports Android 10, meaning everyone can take advantage of this intuitive emulator.
+DIG makes categorizing your video game emulators and ROMs easy and attractive.
+With support for Android, everyone can now take advantage of DIG to play retro games.

 What Is DIG and What Does It Do?

 There are a ton of emulators available for Android devices that mimic the hardware of retro video game consoles.
 These emulators allow users to play ROMs of the games that were originally designed for these systems.
 Unfortunately, if you have a large video game collection, you’re stuck with launching different emulators for each system.